FlippieCoetser/GitHub.Workflow/README.md

 ### Creating a Pull Request

-Once the user story is completed, the Product owner will perform user acceptance testing and hopefully approve the new feature.
+Once the user story is completed, the Product Owner will perform user acceptance testing and hopefully approve the new feature.

 Assuming the Product Owner has signed off on the user story, the branch is ready to be merged back into the main branch.
 To do so a pull request is created in GitHub.
 Although the command-line interface can be used to create a pull request, the Product Owner will typically create the pull request via the GitHub web interface.